7.2: Embryonic Stage

 Primary Vesicles

 As the anterior end of the neural tube starts to develop into the brain, it generates three primary vesicles: the forebrain (prosencephalon), the midbrain (mesencephalon), and the hindbrain (rhombencephalon) (Betts et al., 2022).
 The forebrain is the upper-most vesicle, the midbrain is the next vesicle, and the hindbrain is the lowest vesicle.
-One way of thinking about how the brain is arranged is to use these three regions—forebrain, midbrain, and hindbrain (Figure 2).[3]
+One way to think about brain organization uses these three divisions—forebrain, midbrain, and hindbrain (Figure 2).[3]

 Illustration of the primary and secondary vesicle stages of development